Believe that life is worth living and your belief will help create the fact.

 Arnold SchwarzeneggerOptimism - the doctrine or belief that everything is beautiful, including what is ugly.

-Lily TomlinSuperstitions are habits rather than beliefs.
+Ambrose BierceSuperstitions are habits rather than beliefs.

-Thomas JeffersonLive your beliefs and you can turn the world around.
+Marlene DietrichLive your beliefs and you can turn the world around.

 Henry David ThoreauTruth is inseperable from the illusory belief that from the figures of the unreal, one day, in spite of all, real deliverance will come.

-Theodor W. AdornoWhen you have come to the edge of all the light you have, And step into the darkness of the unknown, Believe that one of the two will happen to you, Either you'll find something solid to stand on, Or you'll be taught how to fly!
+Tony RobbinsWhen you have come to the edge of all the light you have, And step into the darkness of the unknown, Believe that one of the two will happen to you, Either you'll find something solid to stand on, Or you'll be taught how to fly!

-Richard BachSince I move about with you, eat like you and talk with you, you are deluded in the belief that this is but an instance of common humanity.
+Richard DawkinsSince I move about with you, eat like you and talk with you, you are deluded in the belief that this is but an instance of common humanity.
 Be warned against this mistake.
 I am also deluding you by My singing with you, talking with you, and engaging Myself in activities with you.
 But any movement My Divinity may be revealed to you, you have to be ready prepared for that moment.

-William JamesI'm very much a Christian in ideals and ethics, especially in terms of belief in fairness, a deep set obligation to others, and the virtues of charity, tolerance, and generosity, that we associate with traditional Christian teaching.
+Paul RyanI'm very much a Christian in ideals and ethics, especially in terms of belief in fairness, a deep set obligation to others, and the virtues of charity, tolerance, and generosity, that we associate with traditional Christian teaching.

 E. O. WilsonI believe we are still so innocent.
 The species are still so innocent that a person who is apt to be murdered believes that the murderer, just before he puts the final wrench on his throat, will have enough compassion to give him one sweet cup of water.